-Turkish Police Release Images Of New Year's Attack Suspect
+Turkish Police Release Images of New Year's Attack Suspect

-Authorities said they had information on the suspect's fingerprints and were close to identifying him
+Authorities said they had information on the suspect's fingerprints and were close to identifying him+ READ ARTICLE

 Turkish police have released photographs of the suspected attacker that opened fire at Istanbul’s Reina nightclub early on New Year’s Day, killing 39 people and wounding close to 70 others.